midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Callback queue`
 ----------------
-So when the js v8 engine that is main thread will offloads the synchronous task to the libuv, it will register that task and register that tasks callback, and it will store the callback and keep inside in the callback queue. so like this all the asynchronous functions callbacks are keeping inside this callback queue
+So when the js v8 engine that is main thread will offloads the synchronous task to the libuv, it will register that task and give to callback, and it will store the callback and keep inside in the callback queue. so like this all the asynchronous functions callbacks are keeping inside this callback queue

 - For the proccess.nextTick and promise.callback funcitions it will have a priority queue like process.nextTick callback queue and process.callback callback queue
 - and for the each pahse function it will have their own callback queues